Wordvice AI Blog

 When you inevitably get stuck while writing, it can be tempting to walk away for a bit.
 While taking some time away from your writing can help you return to it with a fresh perspective, this only really applies to the revision process and the time you have not designated for writing.
 During the time you have scheduled for writing, it is better to sit down and write anything than it is to walk off and take a break.

 On a related note, you may be having a hard time progressing your first draft because you’re tied up on writing perfect sentences and constantly going back to edit yourself.
-Try to focus on writing and forget about revising until you have finished the draft.
+Try to focus on writing and forget about editing your draft until you have finished the draft.
 There will be plenty of time to edit and fix mistakes afterwards.

 Speaking of fixing mistakes, academic proofreading software can be a useful tool towards the end of the drafting process.
 AI proofreading software uses machine learning principles to identify errors and suggest basic stylistic changes.
 Chances are, your first draft is full of grammar mistakes and readability issues.
 Running your draft through a proofreading tool can help you quickly identify these problems, speeding up the writing process.

-The Wordvice AI Proofreader is an academic proofreading software that is trained with real academic documents and thus is optimized for academic writing.
+The Wordvice AI Writing Assistant is an academic proofreading software that is trained with real academic documents and thus is optimized for academic writing.
 This distinguishes it from other proofreading tools, which primarily focus on business documents and more casual writings.
 It also goes a step beyond correcting objective errors by finding awkward or informal terms and suggesting better alternatives.
-Learn how to use the Wordvice AI Proofreader and visit wordvice.ai to access all features for 100% FREE until late 2021.
+Try the free AI Proofreader, free AI Paraphraser, free AI Summarizer, free AI Translator, AI Plagiarism Checker, and AI Detector at Wordvice AI.